 Sheriff Rich Vernon advised the board that:

-• Four individuals were booked into the jail this past week;
+• They booked four individuals into the jail this past week.

 Also at the meeting:

-The commissioners met on Monday, Oct.
-1. Minutes were not available at The Herald’s press time.
+The next regularly scheduled meeting was held on Monday, May 15.
+These minutes were not available at The Herald’s press time.